bahramalinia/ibtool-m2/terraform/README.md

 3. Edit configuration files:

-   access key and secret key should be configured into the provider.tf, if aws cli is installed on the host server the default profile could be used. change the user_data.sh permession to be executable using "sudo chmod +x user_data.sh"
+   access key and secret key should be configured into the provider.tf, if aws cli is installed on the host server the default profile could be used. change the userdata.sh permession to be executable using "sudo chmod +x userdata.sh"

 4. Deploy the infrastructure: